Non-Convex Phase Retrieval from STFT Measurements: Local Non-Convex Algorithms

-\subsection{Initialization for $L=1$}
+\subsubsection{Initialization for $L=1$}

-While the GD method suggests a simple minimization procedure, the function (\ref{eq:LS}) is non-convex and therefore it is not clear whether an arbitrary initialization will converge to a global minimum.
-When $L=1$, we propose initializing the GD algorithm by using Algorithm \ref{alg:linearLS}.
+Since the phase retrieval problem is inherently non-convex, it is not clear whether the proposed refinement algorithms will converge to a global minimum from an arbitrary initialization.
+When $L=1$, we propose initializing the iterations by using Algorithm \ref{alg:linearLS}.
 As explained in Section \ref{sec:uniqueness}, for $W\geq \left\lceil \frac{N+1}{2}\right\rceil$ the algorithm returns $\mathbf{x}$ exactly.
-However, when $W< \left\lceil\frac{N+1}{2}\right\rceil$, $\mathbf{G}_\ell=0$ for $\ell=W,\dots,(N-W)$ so that the output is not necessarily $\mathbf{x}$.
-Nevertheless, in Section \ref{sec:theory} we provide theoretical guarantees establishing that under appropriate conditions, this initialization results in a good approximation of the underlying signal $\mathbf{x}$.
+However, when $W< \left\lceil\frac{N+1}{2}\right\rceil$, $\mathbf{G}_\ell=0$ for $\ell=W,\dots,N-W$ so that the output is not necessarily $\mathbf{x}$.
+Nevertheless, in Section \ref{sec:theory} we provide theoretical guarantees establishing that under appropriate conditions, this initialization results in a good approximation.

+In practical applications, a variety of approaches are used to initialize the refinement techniques.
+While the specific initialization method is application-dependent, these approaches can be broadly classified into two categories.
+The first is based on the structure of the expected signal.
+For instance, in some applications it is common to use a Gaussian pulse with random phases as an initial point~\cite{delong1994frequency}.
+This, however, may lead to a phenomenon called \emph{model bias} in which the estimate tends to capture characteristics of the model rather than the true signal.
+An alternative strategy, also used by commercial software, is based on random initialization.
+This is very different from our initialization which exploits the acquired data.

-\subsection{Initialization for $L>1$}
+\subsubsection{Initialization for $L>1$}